Triggering Referral Prompts at the Perfect Moment with Amply

 Teams that switch from static referral prompts to event-driven, behaviorally-targeted campaigns consistently see dramatic improvements:

-• Invitation rate up 50%+: When you ask at the right moment, users say yes far more often.
-The emotional peak does the heavy lifting.
+- Materially higher invite acceptance: When you ask at the right moment, users say yes far more often than to untimed prompts.
+The emotional peak does the heavy lifting — Amply lets you measure exactly how much in your app.

 The best referral programs don't feel like marketing.
 They feel like a natural extension of a great experience.